acli/new_clock/README.md

 and various melodies documented by Starmer (1907, 1910) including `whittington11` (the Bow version of Whittington chimes composed by Charles Villiers Stanford in 1905, as transcribed by Starmers, 1907, p.
 5).
+You can also try `study2` or `study3`, which are based on Starmer’s (1910, p.
+97) description of “continental” chimes that divides the hour into eight parts.

 `cuckoo` mode should work but doesn’t quite work correctly;
 the cause is still to be found.